I had been planning to do another shot of this wonderful piece of art by Fritz Wotruba for a looong time.

 I won’t lie to you, it is far from the center, but decide for yourself: is it worth the travel?
 I definitely think so!
 Find another shot, different angle and season, on my Instagram 😉

-Wotruba piled those 152 concrete blocks on each another without any apparent symmetry.
+Wotruba piled up those 152 concrete blocks without any apparent symmetry.
 I believe the piles form a harmonious whole with the narrow windows varying in their height.

 Take the underground line U4 till “Hietzing” [about 45 more minutes to go from here] | switch to tram 60 until “Maurer Hauptplatz” |change to bus 60A till “Kaserngasse”.
 From there it’s only a short walk up the hill.

 In case you are not powered out yet, continue on the path behind the church.
 It leads to Sterngarten, an open-air planetarium for star-gazing – or just a nice walk in nature.
 Many people come here with their dogs.

 The church opens its doors only on weekends, yet is much more interesting from the outside anyway 😉